pantheon-systems/documentation/source/content/core-updates.md

 ## Drupal 8 Composer-Managed Sites

-As of Drupal 8.8, you are required to use Composer to manage your dependencies to use all available contributed modules.
+As of Drupal 8.8, you are required to use Composer to manage your dependencies if you want to use all contributed modules.
 Composer-managed sites are not compatible with Pantheon's One-click updates.
 However, you can easily meet Drupal's requirement and be compatible with Pantheon's platform by using [Integrated Composer](/guides/integrated-composer).
-You must do **one** of the following to be compatible with One-click updates:
+You must do **one** of the following to be compatible with Pantheon's One-click updates and Drupal composer requirements:

 - [Convert the site to Integrated Composer](/guides/composer-convert)